KlovnDEV/NorskPixel/resources/[qb]/qb-weathersync/README.md

 - Download the script and put it in the `[qb]` directory.
 - Add the following code to your server.cfg/resouces.cfg
 ```
-ensure qb-core
+ensure norskpixel-core
-ensure qb-weathersync
+ensure norskpixel-weathersync
 ```

 ## Configuration
-You can adjust available weather and time types in qb-weathersync\server\main.lua
+You can adjust available weather and time types in norskpixel-weathersync\server\main.lua